 Potential Adverse Effects of Rising Interest Rates.
 Increases in interest rates could also have an adverse effect on Federated Hermes' revenue from money market, fixed-income, alternative/private markets and other products and strategies.
 The value of equity securities (such as dividend-paying equity securities) also can rise and fall in response to changes in interest rates.
 In a rising short-term interest rate environment, certain investors using money market products and strategies or other short-duration fixed income products and strategies for cash management purposes can shift these investments to direct investments in comparable instruments in order to realize higher yields than those available in money market and other products or strategies holding lower-yielding instruments.
 In addition, rising interest rates will tend to reduce the fair value of securities held in various investment products and strategies.
 Rising interest rates also can impact demand for and cost to finance real estate and impact the value of and returns on real estate and other alternative products and strategies.
-Among other potential adverse effects, rising interest rates can result in decreased liquidity and increased volatility in the markets and could negatively impact the performance of Federated Hermes' products and strategies and Federated Hermes' revenue.
-Management cannot estimate the impact of rising interest rates (including, for example on Federated Hermes' revenue), but such impact could have a material adverse effect on Federated Hermes' business, results of operations, financial condition and/or cash flows.
+Among other potential adverse effects, rising interest rates (including, for example on Federated Hermes' revenue), but such impact could have a material adverse effect on Federated Hermes' business, results of operations, financial condition and/or cash flows.